jD91mZM2/UndertaleSandbox/README.md

 # Introduction
 Ever wanted to jump to a specific part of Undertale easily?
 [Flowey's Time Machine](https://crumblingstatue.github.io/FloweysTimeMachine/) already makes save files,
 but you have to backup them and stuff, every time...
-And Annoying dog would appear :|
+And Annoying dog could appear :|

 Welp, I'm here to **fix that**!

 # UndertaleInstaller
 Undertale installer does a few things.

 1. It searches for downloaded file0 and ini files.
+(Reads latest modified)
  - If file0 was not found it asks for the location.
  - If the INI was not found, it uses the existing INI.
 2. It backs everything up.